All Episodes

 Right.

-They lost, they've lost Rodney Harris.
+They've lost Rodney Harris.

-They've they've had they've had one cornerback.
+They've had one cornerback.

-Uh they have had rotating cornerbacks.
+They have had rotating cornerbacks.

 They lost Rodney Harrison against the Steelers earlier in the year, and he was the heart and the soul of the defense, and everybody thought that was it.

-They lost Matt Light and another offensive lineman on the offensive line, both on the same side.
+They lost Matt Light and another offensive lineman on the offensive line, both on the same side, Brady's blind side, and it didn't matter.

-Uh tomorrow night, it's I don't think it's supposed to snow that's supposed to happen during the day.
+Tomorrow night, I don't think it's supposed to snow.

 You got Jacksonville going up there from a warm weather climb.